 We assess long-lived and intangible assets for impairment whenever events or changes in circumstances indicate that their carrying value may not be recoverable.
-Factors considered important which may trigger an impairment review if significant include the following:
+Factors considered important which may trigger an impairment review, if significant, include the following:

-- underperformance relative to historical or projected future operating results; - changes in the manner of use of the assets; - changes in the strategy of our overall business; - negative industry or economic trends; - a decline in our stock price for a sustained period; and - a variance between our market capitalization relative to net book value.
+- underperformance relative to historical or projected future operating results; - · changes in the manner of use of the assets; - changes in the strategy of our overall business; - · negative industry or economic trends; - a decline in our stock price for a sustained period; and - a variance between our market capitalization relative to net book value.

-We perform an impairment review when we determine that the carrying value of a long-lived asset or an intangible asset may not be recoverable based upon the existence of one or more of the above indicators of impairment.
-If the carrying value of the asset is larger than the undiscounted cash flows, the asset is impaired.
+If the carrying value of the asset is larger than its undiscounted cash flows, the asset is impaired.
 We measure an impairment based on the projected discounted cash flow method using a discount rate determined by our management to be commensurate with the risk inherent in our current business model.
 In assessing the recoverability, we must make assumptions regarding estimated future cash flows and other factors to determine the fair value of the respective assets.